Tributes paid to former ‘face of the Gazette’ Joyce Auty

 She loved her job and the people she worked with.
 To me, she was the face of the GazetteMargaret Hilburn

-Joyce, a mum to Kerry, 35, and Andrew, 32, was the first port of call to those visiting the Gazette’s office in Chapter Row, and later Beach Road.
+Joyce, a mum to Andrew, 32, was the first port of call to those visiting the Gazette’s office in Chapter Row, and later Beach Road.

 She became well-known to so many as a caring, warm lady who helped those who visited reception – often grieving families looking to place a death notice in the paper – with sensitivity and compassion.